 Because of their oversized fireplace and gas appliances, we were able to eat and stay warm for almost a week and a half while we waited for the power to be restored.

-So remember to keep gas cooking appliances in mind when trying to cook powerless.
+Remember to keep gas cooking appliances in mind when trying to cook powerless.

 7. Solar Oven